Lamb kofta curry is for those who love meatballs and curries combined. The succulent meatballs taste divine in well-balanced spicy curry sauce.

 For the kofta, you just mix the lamb minced meat with finely chopped onion, all the spices, salt and flour.
-Mix and knead thoroughly so that you get a fairly-smooth textured minced-meat.
-If you like, you can use a food processor to mix.
-But make sure you don’t do it for too long.
-A few blitzes to process is more than enough.
+Mix and knead thoroughly so that you get a fairly-smooth textured minced meat.

 Then continue cooking as you are mashing the tomatoes every now and again until you have a nice smooth and thick sauce.

-And if you are planning to spread a full Pakistani menu, here are some menu ideas that you can do:
+If you are planning to spread a full Pakistani menu, here are some menu ideas to serve with your lamb kofta curry: